d1z0rz/Enion/README.md

 # Enion
 Enion - encryption &amp; decryption program written by two students University of Tartu
 ## Using
+Programm is writen in english and estonian
+* 'Main' - estonian Main class for program launch
-You have to import gradle with JavaFX extention Programm was tested in [IntelliJ IDEA](https://www.jetbrains.com/idea/)
+* 'MainTest' - english Main class for program launch You have to import gradle with JavaFX extention Programm was tested in [IntelliJ IDEA](https://www.jetbrains.com/idea/)
 ## What you can do with program?